LazyGenius07/AI-Resume-Analyzer/README.md

 6️⃣ Backend sends results to frontend
 7️⃣ User views insights, charts, and suggestions

+---

-📈 Future Improvements
+# 📈 Future Improvements

-ATS compatibility scoring
+* ATS compatibility scoring

-AI-powered resume rewriting
+* AI-powered resume rewriting

-Job recommendation system
+* Job recommendation system

-LinkedIn profile analysis
+* LinkedIn profile analysis

-Multi-language resume support
+* Multi-language resume support

-Cloud deployment (AWS / GCP)
+* Cloud deployment (**AWS / GCP**)

+---

-👨‍💻 Author
+# 👨‍💻 Author

-Mimics
+**Razzaq**
 Artificial Intelligence & Machine Learning
-BMS College of Engineering
+**BMS College of Engineering**

+---

-🤝 Contributions
+# 🤝 Contributions

 Contributions are welcome!

-Fork the repository
+1. Fork the repository

-Create a feature branch
+2. Create a feature branch

-Commit your changes
+3. Commit your changes

-Open a Pull Request
+4. Open a Pull Request

+---

-📜 License
+# 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+---

+✅ This version is **GitHub-level professional** and looks good for:

+* hackathons
+* recruiters
+* portfolio
+* GitHub profile

+---

+If you want, I can also show you **3 small changes that make this project look 10× more impressive to recruiters (takes only 5 minutes)**.